Takaya-Yamazato/IEICE-CS-edit/src/pages/index.md

     easy-to-understand articles targeting students who aspire to work in telecommunications and engineers in companies close to the field.
-In addition to purely technical issues, the magazine also includes articles on international standardization of technologies and new fields that integrate social perspectives.
+In addition to purely technical issues, the magazine also includes articles on the international standardization of technologies and new fields that integrate social perspectives.
 The editorial committee plans these papers and articles, of course, but we also accept active contributions from our members.
 ---